Teach Henry VIII’s wives beyond ‘divorced, beheaded, died’

 Format: Power Point Presentation

-This free, editable activity pack introduces children to each queen as a historical figure in her own right - going beyond the familiar rhyme of “divorced, beheaded, died” - to explore their lives.
+These free, editable resources introduce each queen as a historical figure in her own right - going beyond the familiar rhyme of “divorced, beheaded, died”.

 Resource Information